How does this medication work? What will it do for me?

 Breathing Problems: People who have asthma, long-term breathing problems, or allergic conditions such as hay fever or nasal polyps are more likely to experience difficulty breathing and allergic reactions caused by NSAIDs.
 If you have a history of allergic reactions to other substances, or respiratory illness, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Blood tests: If you are taking esomeprazole - naproxen for a long time, you should get a blood test done to make sure that different blood components and enzymes are in the normal range (e.g., hemoglobin, hematocrit, red blood cells, white blood cells, etc.).
+Blood tests: If you are taking esomeprazole - naproxen for a long time, you should get a blood test done to make sure that different blood components and enzymes are in the normal range (e.g., hemoglobin, hematocrit, red blood cells, white blood cells, magnesium, sodium, potassium, etc.).